Tree independence number I. (Even hole, diamond, pyramid)-free graphs: Tools

 \subsection{Wheels}

 We will need the following result from \cite{tw4}.

-\begin{lemma}[\cite{tw4}] Let $G$ be a (theta, even-wheel)-free graph, let $H$ be a hole of $G$, and let $v_1, v_2 \in V(G) \setminus V(H)$ be adjacent vertices each with at least two non-adjacent neighbors in $H$.
+\begin{lemma}[\cite{tw4}] Let $G$ be a (theta, even wheel)-free graph, let $H$ be a hole of $G$, and let $v_1, v_2 \in V(G) \setminus V(H)$ be adjacent vertices each with at least two non-adjacent neighbors in $H$.
 Then, $v_1$ and $v_2$ have a common neighbor in $H$. \end{lemma}

 Recall that a {\em wheel} $(H, w)$ is a hole $H$ and a vertex $w \in V(G)$ such that $w$ has at least three neighbors in $H$.
 A wheel $(H, w)$ is a {\em twin wheel} if $N(w) \cap H$ is a path of length two.
 A wheel $(H, w)$ is a {\em bug} if $|N(w) \cap H| = 3$ and $w$ has exactly two adjacent neighbors in $H$.
 Bugs are also known as {\em short pyramids}.
 A wheel $(H, w)$ is a {\em universal wheel} if $w$ is complete to $H$.
 We will also use the following result about wheels and star cutsets.